alinex/bash-lib/README.md

 # BASH-LIB Generation 2

 This is my personal library used to easily write powerful bash scripts which may work locally, partly remote or completely remote interactive or automatic.
-It brings powerful functions, makes your code easier readable and helps finding problems...
+It brings easy functions, makes your code more readable includes a wide range of tools and systems and helps finding problems in the scripts itself...

 I use it privately and at work for: